 "They have become like us, knowing good and evil".

-So the first pair gained wisdom by taking it in direct disobedience to Jehovah, since He intended it for His exclusive use, or to be doled out as He saw fit.
-They stole from God, after being egged on by the serpent to do what Eve wanted to do (she coveted wisdom).
+So the first pair gained wisdom by stealing it, in direct disobedience of Jehovah's Will, since God presumably intended wisdom to be for His exclusive use (or at least, God wanted to dole out wisdom as He saw fit).
+They stole wisdom from God, after being egged on by the serpent to do what Eve was predisposed to do.

-HOWEVER, this is where the paradox of Adam and Eve arises:
+And THIS is where the so-called "Paradox of Adam and Eve" arises:

-How would Adam and Eve understand the 'wrongness' of disobeying YHWH's Single Rule, if they were LACKING in wisdom BEFORE THEY ATE the fruit?
+How would Adam and Eve understand the 'wrongness' of disobeying YHWH's Divine Prohibition if they were LACKING in wisdom BEFORE they ate the wisdom-bestowing fruit?

-How would they be able to use their internal "moral compass" (conscience) to understand the wrongness of disobeying God's sole commandment, if their conscience was 'out of the fuel' (wisdom) needed to make such independent moral determinations, in the first place?
+How were Adam and Eve expected to be able to exercise their internal "moral compass" (conscience) to understand the wrongness of disobeying God's sole commandment, when their conscience was 'out of the fuel' (wisdom) needed to make such independent moral determinations, in the first place?

-"God didn't want to make humans as robots who HAD to obey or love him, so he gave them the gift of free will".
+"God didn't want to make humans as robots who HAD to love and obey Him, so He gave them the gift of FREE WILL".

-Let's back up and think it through, since it's often overlooked and it's necessary to understand the account.
+Let's back up and review these concepts, since understanding is necessary in order to understand the Adam and Eve account.

 2) Man's free will.